 Front-loading washers can develop odors if moisture or detergent residue becomes trapped in the machine.
 The same thing can happen to top-loaders and in both models, automatic dispensers can become clogged.
 A clean machine is the first step to clean laundry.
 Neglecting a dryer can result in more than laundry problems, it can cause fires that destroy homes.

 10. How do I remove odors from clothes?

 Most fabric, just by its very nature, is absorbent.
-It absorbs moisture and odors - perspiration, smoke, perfume, cooking and musty odors.
-Odor removal steps depends on the origin of the odor and the fabric content of the clothes.
+It absorbs moisture and odors like perspiration, smoke, perfume, cooking, and musty odors.
+Odor removal steps depend on the origin of the odor and the fabric content of the clothes.

 11. How do I remove grease stains?

 Greasy stains can come from cooking oil, salad dressings or motor oil.
 All of these require the same treatment with an enzyme-based stain remover, warm or hot water and heavy-duty detergent.